 Transaction Status

-Complete status flow of a Payout transaction:
+Complete status flow of an on-chain payout (Withdraw) transaction:

 Payout status flow